geckoberry/mnca-discovery/README.md

     </td>
   </tr>
 </table>
 The simplest way to implement MNCA is to apply a similar rule scheme to CGOL to each neighborhood (a 1/alive or 0/dead depending on the sum of neighbors for each neighborhood).
-However, we can also utilize a continous space by storing float values [0.0, 1.0] in each cell.
-We then have a float neighborhood sum as well as a fixed/parameterized weight we add to the target cell (rather than setting 1 or 0).
+However, we can also utilize a continous space by storing float values [0.0, 1.0] in each cell as opposed to binary states.
+We then have a float neighborhood sum as well as a fixed/parameterized weight we add to or subtract from the target cell (rather than setting 1 or 0).

 ```
 # Continuous MNCA Ruleset Skeleton Example